budgies-nest/budgie-cli/README.md

 [Documentation-enhanced response]
 ```

-This gives you control over when to use RAG search versus having normal conversations.
+The `#rag` prefix gives you control over when to use RAG search versus having normal conversations, while the `--rag` flag enables RAG for all questions in the session.

 ## Reading Questions from Files